charlestmn/research-26-trading-system/R26_MASTER_DEVELOPMENT_LOG.md

 2. **Implement Data Storage** - Set up persistent data storage on AWS
 3. **Create Data Quality Monitoring** - Validate data completeness and accuracy
 4. **Begin Feature Engineering** - Adapt for cloud-native processing
+5. **Use Cline Template** - Start all future sessions with "review prompt context in github"

 ---

 **Note:** This log will be updated with each development milestone to maintain continuity across multiple development environments and computers.
+All future Cline sessions will follow the template workflow defined in `CLINE_PROMPT_CONTEXT.md`.

 *Last updated by: R26 Development Team*
 *Next update scheduled: After data pipeline testing completion*